kswoll/sexy-proxy/README.md

 * On your proxy'd type you must either:
     * Decorate it with the `[Proxy]` attribute
     * Implement the interface `IProxy`

+Generally speaking, we'd recommend using the Fody implementation since the costs are negligible and the benefits are useful. (you can proxy on any method, regardless of whether it's marked as `virtual`)